OctopusDeploy/docs/docs/octopus-rest-api/examples/variables/find-variableset-variables-usage.md

 - Octopus URL
 - Octopus API Key
 - Name of the space to search
-- Name of the variable to search for
+- Name of the library variable set to use
 - Boolean value for searching in a project's deployment processes
 - Boolean value for searching in a project's runbook processes
 - A Path to export the results to a csv file